bgm6000/google-routes-mcp/README.md

 # Google Routes MCP Server
+Publisher Note: All files in this Repo have been generated with Claude Code, including this readme.

 An MCP (Model Context Protocol) server that provides traffic-aware drive times using the Google Routes API v2.
 Deployed on Google Cloud Run.